VamP08/Competitive-Programming/README.md

 ```
 ---

-## 🤝 Contributing
+## Contributing

 While this is a personal repository, suggestions and contributions are welcome.
 If you find an error, have a suggestion for a better explanation, or want to recommend a good problem, feel free to open an issue or submit a pull request.=

 ---

-## 📚 External Resources
+## External Resources

-Here are some of the fantastic resources used to compile the information in this repository:
+Here are few resources used to compile the information in this repository:

 * [**CP-Algorithms**](https://cp-algorithms.com/): An excellent and comprehensive resource for algorithms.
 * [**CSES Problem Set**](https://cses.fi/problemset/): A curated collection of high-quality competitive programming problems.